Dynamsoft/barcode-reader-javascript-samples/hello-world/react/README.md

 import "../../dynamsoft.config"; // import side effects.
 The license, engineResourcePath, so on. import { DecodedBarcodesResult } from "dynamsoft-barcode-reader";
 import { CameraEnhancer, CameraView } from "dynamsoft-camera-enhancer";
-import {
-  CapturedResultReceiver,
-  CaptureVisionRouter,
-} from "dynamsoft-capture-vision-router";
+import { CapturedResultReceiver, CaptureVisionRouter } from "dynamsoft-capture-vision-router";
 import { MultiFrameResultCrossFilter } from "dynamsoft-utility";
 import "./VideoCapture.css";